 You are the same age as I am but you are slimmer and fitter than me.
 How much exercise do you do each week?

-Rosemary says: In normal times I teach two diet and fitness classes on a Monday evening so that includes around 60 minutes of aerobics and 20 minutes of toning.
-In addition, I walk our dogs most mornings for around 30 minutes which means that I walk about a mile and a half each day.
+Rosemary says: I teach two diet and fitness classes on a Monday evening so that includes around 60 minutes of aerobics and 20 minutes of toning.
+In addition, I walk our dog most mornings for around 30 minutes which means that I walk about a mile and a half each day.
 In addition I have a ballet lesson for one hour a week.
-In the current lockdown it is much more difficult so I try to do more walking and some exercises at home.
 I manage to keep my weight fairly constant at around 8 stone by not snacking between meals and only eating things like crisps very occasionally because I want to be slim more than I want to have treats!

 I had a little recipe booklet from a class a long time ago and it had a receipe for Turkey Stroganoff, I used to make it all the time and everyone loved it.
 I have lost the book and can’t remember the recipe.
 Can you help?

 Rosemary says: I have managed to track down the recipe in my Step-by-Step Low-Fat Cookbook from 2005.
 We will add it to the Recipe page on the website – there is nothing like a recipe that is well loved and personally recommended!

 What is the best time of day to weigh yourself?

 Rosemary says: The most accurate time to weigh yourself is very first thing in the morning as that is an easy time to replicate.
 Of course you will be dehydrated so you will weigh the least possible weight – which makes weighing at that time very attractive!

 Do you have any books in audio form as I have trouble reading because of my eyesight?
 Also, do you suggest I cut down on fat or carbs to lose weight?
 I have two stone to lose and I am in my 60s.